What is Cash Value Life Insurance?

 - The policy is quite flexible where the policyholder can surrender the policy generally after 2-3 years or go for partial withdrawal.

 - We can take a loan against the amount generated or use it for paying other premiums.

-- Cash value and death benefit are treated different which means when we die we only get the death benefit and not the cash value generated.
+- Cash value and death benefit are treated differently, which means when we die, we only get the death benefit and not the cash value generated.
 The cash value can only be enjoyed when we are alive.

 Cash Value Life Insurance vs Term Life Insurance

 - The biggest differences between the two are in terms of death benefit features and pricing.
 Term life insurance offers almost 4-6 times more death benefit coverage at 4-6 times lesser cost than what cash value life insurance has to offer.

 - Cash value insurance though has certain investment benefit features added on it, which misses in term life, but the rate of return is pretty less where if the money was invested in other avenues like mutual fund could easily fetch a 15% return.

 - Term life if you die outside the policy coverage period, the beneficiary receives nothing and also renewing term life at old age is very costly, and also sometimes the company doesn’t allow it, whereas cash value once entered is applicable lifelong provided the premiums are paid.